-Modeling of timing requirements and properties on the functional abstraction levels of the architecture description language is done by means of the Timing Augmented Description Language, TADL developed by the TIMMO project [6].
-In the implementation level, i.e. AUTOSAR, this is addressed by the AUTOSAR Timing Extensions which was introduced in AUTOSAR release 4.0 [2].
+Modeling of timing requirements and properties at the functional abstraction levels of the architecture description language is done by means of the Timing Augmented Description Language, TADL developed by the TIMMO project [6].
+At the implementation level, i.e. AUTOSAR, this is addressed by the Timing Extensions which were introduced in AUTOSAR release 4.0 [2].